‘Secret Headquarters’ Review – An Uninspired Superhero Movie

 When Charlie finds his largely absent dad’s secret headquarters under his house, he discovers that Jack is actually a superhero.
 Despite Owen and Scobell’s charm, the film is boring and derivative.

-Walker Scobell is having a year.
-While neither Netflix’s The Adam Project nor Paramount+’s Secret Headquarters were hit films, they proved that he’s the king of stories about young boys with dysfunctional relationships with their dads.
+Walker Scobell had quite a year.
+While neither The Adam Project nor Secret Headquarters were hit films, they proved that he’s the king of stories about young boys with dysfunctional relationships with their dads.
 Plus, he’s currently on set filming for the Percy Jackson series in which he’ll be playing the titular character – a role nearly guaranteed to shoot him to fame over the course of the series’s several planned seasons.

-Charlie (Scobell) seems like a normal kid: he’s trying to win at his baseball games and is annoyed at how absent his father (Owen Wilson) is, following his parents’ divorce.
+Charlie (Scobell) seems like a normal kid: he’s trying to win at his baseball games and is annoyed at how absent his father (Owen Wilson) is following his parents’ divorce.
 His mother (Jessie Mueller, who Broadway fans will be thrilled to see) is insistent that his dad not cancel this weekend’s visit, as he has several prior.
-Jack takes Charlie back to his place for the weekend, telling him that they can go camping like old times soon and insisting he’s just been busy at his IT job.
+Jack takes Charlie back to his place for the weekend, telling him that they can go camping soon, like in old times, and insisting he’s just been busy at his IT job.

 However, Jack receives a work call about an emergency and tells Charlie to get his mom to come pick him up.
 Instead, Charlie invites over his best friend Berger (Keith L. Williams) and the girls that they have crushes on, Maya (Momona Tamada) and Lizzie (Abby James Witherspoon, the niece of the more famous Witherspoon).
 They soon discover the secret headquarters that the film is named for underneath his dad’s home.